-How can KPMG help?
+How KPMG can help

-KPMG support Benefits for you Key activities Standards gap analysis A lean and mean assessment to validate compliance with the IIA Standards.
-Insights in the overall results and conformance with the IIA Standards; Overview of recommendations to Interviews and workshop to understand the current way of working of the audit function.
-Desktop review to review the audit methodology and assess a sample of ensure compliance in the way of working with the IIA Standards. audit files.
-IA Strategy & performance management development Internal audit Strategy Development based on the pillars Foundation, Performance and Strategy.
-A strategy document in which the vision and ambition, the current level of the IAF, and the actions to achieve the vision and ambition are included.
-The strategy document includes the impact and effort needed to assist the IAF with focusing on the right activities; A balanced scorecard including defined KPIs to support the IAF in achieving its strategic objectives.
-A practical roadmap with recommendations to support the function achieving the developed strategy.
-Facilitate a workshop and interviews with the key stakeholders; Development of strategy document; Development of balanced scorecard including defining KPIs that allows measurement of the strategic objectives of the strategy document; Leveraging our internal knowledge to share better practices; Alignment with the future of Internal Audit model including the trends and developments.
-Support on implementation We will support your audit function in the implementation of the gaps related to the IIA Standards and to achieve the vision and the ambition of the IAF as drafted in the strategy document.
-We will share experiences and act as sparring partner during the support and the delivery of internal audits; Leveraging our internal knowledge with other IAFs today to share better practices; Leveraging our database and examples to quickly ensure all documentation is aligned with the vision and ambition of the IAF.
-Collaborate in a joint team on the key activities as derived from the Standards gap analysis and/or IA Strategy development and/ or IA Maturity assessment.
+KPMG support Benefits for your organization Key activities P P A lean and mean assessment to validate compliance with the IIA standards.
+Interviews and workshop to understand the current way of working of the audit function.
+Standards gap analysis Insights in the overall results and conformance with the IIA Standards; Desktop review to review the audit methodology and assess a Overview of recommendations to ensure compliance in the way of working with the IIA Standards sample of audit files.
+Internal audit strategy development based on the pillars foundation, performance and strategy.
+Facilitate a workshop and interviews with the key stakeholders; A strategy document in which the vision and ambition, the current level of Development of a strategy document; the IAF, and the actions to achieve the vision and ambition are included.
+The strategy document includes the impact and effort needed to assist the IAF with focusing on the right activities; Development of balanced scorecard including defining KPIs that allows measurement of the strategic objectives of the strategy document; IA strategy and performance management development A balanced scorecard including defined KPIs to support the IAF in achieving its strategic objectives.
+Leveraging our internal knowledge to share better practices; management development A practical roadmap with recommendations to support the function achieving the developed strategy.
+Alignment with the future internal audit model including the trends and developments, and review the strategy document periodically. چــــــــــــــــــــــــــــــــــــ We will support your audit function with the implementation of the gaps related to the IIA Standards and to achieve the vision and the ambition of the IAF as drafted in the strategy document.
+Collaborate in a joint team on the key activities as derived from the Standards gap analysis and/ or IA Strategy development and/ or IA Maturity assessment.
+Creating a taskforce to upskill Sur.
+We will share experiences and act as sparring partner during the support and the deligence of integral pushing. the audit function by bridging the gaps identified and guide CAFs onto how best